mo7aziz/URL_shortening/README.md

 - Integration with the Spoo.me API for URL shortening.
 - Form validation to ensure accurate input.
 - One-click copy functionality for easy sharing of shortened links.
+- Popups for error and copying the shortened links.

 ## Screenshot